 I am Programme Leader for the MA Applied Theatre and Education.
-I am also a practicising artist running a small production company based in Derbyshire.
+I am also an artist running an applied theatre production company based in Derbyshire.

-Three multi-disciplinary interconnected solo performances explore the by-stander role.
+Three interconnected solo performances explore the by-stander role.
 Why do some people risk their own life to save others?
 What makes someone compelled to act?
-And, if we say nothing are we complicit with the actions of the oppressors?
 My methodology used a/r/tography mixed method data collection approaches.
 Through the roles of artist, researcher, and teacher I worked with almost 5,000 participants/audiences.
 These productions toured schools, theatres, festivals and academic conferences over a ten year period investigating agency and activism within the Israeli-Palestinian conflict.
-Through participation, the productions explored how we activate the by-stander or tritagonist position.
+Through participation, the productions explored how we activate the tritagonist the third voice in a conflict.

 I teach on the MA Applied Theatre and Education programme

-I trained as an actor over thirty years ago and continue to work professionally in theatre, film, commercials and television.
+I trained as an actor forty years ago and continue to work professionally in theatre, film, commercials and television.

 I have my own production company developing new and exciting work on a range of research areas including working with children, refugees and looked after young people.